IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_iam_credentials_configuration.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  api_key (True, str, None)
+    (Required for new resource) An IBM Cloud API key that can create and manage service IDs.
+The API key must be assigned the Editor platform role on the Access Groups Service and the Operator platform role on the IAM Identity Service.
+For more information, see the [docs](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-configure-iam-engine).

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the Secrets Manager instance.

+  name (True, str, None)
+    (Required for new resource) A human-readable unique name to assign to your configuration.To protect your privacy, do not use personal data, such as your name or location, as an name for your secret.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  name (True, str, None)
-    (Required for new resource) A human-readable unique name to assign to your configuration.To protect your privacy, do not use personal data, such as your name or location, as an name for your secret.

-  api_key (True, str, None)
-    (Required for new resource) The API key that is generated for this secret.After the secret reaches the end of its lease (see the `ttl` field), the API key is deleted automatically.
-If you want to continue to use the same API key for future read operations, see the `reuse_api_key` field.

-  instance_id (True, str, None)
-    (Required for new resource) The ID of the Secrets Manager instance.

   endpoint_type (False, str, None)